 The national offshoot of the global process

 The Swiss IGF is the national offshoot of the UN Internet Governance Forum, the global process in which all stakeholder groups agree on defining the rules of the internet (“Internet Governance”).
 The global Internet Governance Forum (IGF) was established in 2005 by the UN World Summit on the Information Society (WSIS).
 The las IGF was held from 25-29 November 2019 in Berlin with the participation of UN Secretary-General António Guterres, German Chancellor Angela Merkel and Federal Councilor Ignazio Cassis.

 Since 2006 some 100 regional and national forums have spontaneously formed.
-The largest regional forum is the European Dialogue on Internet Governance (EuroDIG), the next meeting of which will take place from 10-12 June 2020 in Trieste (Italy).
+The largest regional forum is the European Dialogue on Internet Governance (EuroDIG).
 The Swiss IGF was formed in 2015 and in principle meets annually.
 Participation and active cooperation in all IGF processes is open to all interested persons.

 The role of OFCOM

 The Swiss IGF is led and monitored by a steering group which consists of around a dozen volunteers from the worlds of politics, the administration, business, science and civil society.
 The Federal Office of Communications (OFCOM) is part of the steering group and has the patronage.